BellezaEmporium/galaxy-integration-ead/README.md

 Forked from FriendsOfGalaxy.

+# Information

+You are currently on the "master" branch, which contains the essential fixes in order to get your games back.
+However, subsidiary things such as achievements, game play time and available subscription games might be outdated.

 ## Disclaimer

 Please note that, in order to make this plugin fully functional, you need to have a valid EA Desktop account.